A Maersk ship on water, running on green methanol, carrying cargo containers.

 Reducing emissions on the last mile

-Deploying our electric mini delivery vehicles in Delhi, India, brings us one step closer to building a true end-to-end carbon neutral supply chain.
+Deploying our electric mini delivery vehicles in Delhi, India, brings us one step closer to building a true end-to-end net zero greenhouse gas supply chain.

 Hit ‘play’ button to join the ride.